 As described in Note 3, Business Acquisitions, on November 3, 2015, the Company acquired 75% of the Class B interests of NRG Wind TE Holdco, or the November 2015 Drop Down Assets, from NRG for cash consideration of \$209 million.
 In February 2016, NRG made a final working capital payment of \$2 million, reducing total cash consideration to \$207 million.
 Additionally, on January 2, 2015, the Company acquired the Laredo Ridge, Tapestry, and Walnut Creek projects, or the January 2015 Drop Down Assets, for total cash consideration of \$489 million, including \$9 million for working capital.
 The acquisitions of the November 2015 Drop Down Assets and the January 2015 Drop Down Assets, or collectively, the Drop Down Assets, were accounted for as transfers of entities under common control.
 The accounting guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.
-Accordingly, the Company prepared its consolidated financial statements to reflect the transfers as if they had taken place from the beginning of the financial statements period or from the date the entities were under common control (if later than the beginning of the financial statements period).
-The recast did not affect net loss attributable to NRG Yield, Inc., weighted average number of shares outstanding, loss per common share or dividends.
+Accordingly, the Company prepared its consolidated financial statements to reflect the transfers as if they had taken place from the beginning of the financial statements period or from the date the entities were under common control (if later than the beginning of the financial statements period), which was April 1, 2014 for the January Drop Down Assets and the November 2015 Drop Down Assets.
+The recast did not affect net income attributable to NRG Yield, Inc., weighted average number of shares outstanding, earnings per share or dividends.
 With respect to the November 2015 Drop Down Assets, the Company has recorded all minority interests in NRG Wind TE Holdco as noncontrolling interest in the Consolidated Financial Statements for all periods presented.

 The accompanying unaudited interim consolidated financial statements have been prepared in accordance with the SEC's regulations for interim financial information.
-Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
+Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 The following notes should be read in conjunction with the accounting policies and other disclosures as set forth in the notes to the Company's audited consolidated financial statements for the year ended December 31, 2015.
 Interim results are not necessarily indicative of results for a full year.

-In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all material adjustments consisting of normal and recurring accruals necessary to present fairly the Company's consolidated financial position as of March 31, 2016, and the results of operations, comprehensive income and cash flows for the three months ended March 31, 2016, and 2015.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all material adjustments consisting of normal and recurring accruals necessary to present fairly the Company's consolidated financial position as of June 30, 2016, and the results of operations, comprehensive income and cash flows for the six months ended June 30, 2016, and 2015.